MON - FRI 8AM - 5PM

 6) Can the generator run in the rain?

-Again, the difference between a portable generator and a whole-house generator needs to be addressed.
 With a portable generator, running in the rain is unsafe unless you have adequate cover.
 Portable generators produce very high, powerful voltages when in use.
 If the outlet gets wet or water seeps into the generator's engine, the potential for electric shock or explosion is very high.
 If you are forced to run your portable generator in the rain, you must use a cover specially designed to keep it dry.

 Conclusion